Yes! Of course no one wants to think about anything getting in the way of their trip, but unfortunately things can, and do, go wrong!

 It is also important to ensure the IDP allows you to drive or ride the vehicles you intend to use.
 Some insurance policies will not cover you if you have an accident using a vehicle you are not licensed to drive.

-You can get an international driving permit with RACT, just fill out this form and take it to your local branch.
+You can get an international driving permit with RACT, just visit your local branch.

 When packing your luggage, remember that you will have to carry it yourself quite often – so if in doubt, leave it out!
 You can buy most of the things you may have forgotten at your destination if you need.